vipin1211/Image-segmentation-for-Brain-tumor-detection/README.md

 Focal Tversky loss function with improved Attention U-Net for lesion segmentation has been used for pixel level classification.

 State of the art results have been obtained by the use of the transfer learning

+Download datasets for this project [here](https://drive.google.com/file/d/1-BmD81m2VNrVivqHsj5J--eXcmeP1nPm/view?usp=sharing) and [here](https://drive.google.com/file/d/1renmO-nK6BUFbWIFqFvEmoICxOTcE-X9/view?usp=sharing)

+The project uses a custom library that needs to be placed in the same working directory of the .ipynb file, it can be found [here](https://drive.google.com/file/d/1OnKpwgV5Dmp4EwaUSEgAP6cGBZADT4yc/view?usp=sharing)